MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/dimension-hierarchy.md

 > [!NOTE]
 > To manually trigger a refresh of the dimension hierarchy cache, you can create a new export to Excel for the dimension hierarchy or hierarchies that need to be refreshed.

-## Define dimension hierarchies for policies
+## Define dimension hierarchies for cost policy

 Cost accounting consists of multiple policies where detailed rules are defined.
 The list below shows the policies for which you need to define one or more dimension hierarchies.

 -   Cost behavior
 -   Cost distribution
 -   Cost allocation
 -   Cost rollup

-Dimension hierarchies make it easy create rules.
+Dimension hierarchies make it easy to create rules.
 You can leverage the aggregations of dimension members provided by dimension hierarchy levels to avoid creating rules for every single dimension member.
 In case you have overlapping rules, you must define specific rules, which will be considered by the system when performing the overhead calculation.

-**Example: Define a cost behavior policy**
+### Example: Define a cost behavior policy

-A new cost behavior policy is created, and appropriate dimension hierarchies are assigned.
+A new cost behavior policy can be created and appropriate dimension hierarchies are assigned to the policy as follows.

 Cost behavior policy